 Is the cheapest factoring company always the best?

-No. A provider offering a 1% rate with $500 monthly minimums, per-invoice fees, and wire charges can end up costing more than a provider offering a flat 2.5% with no extra fees.
-Always calculate total cost, not just the headline rate.
+The answer is no. A provider that claims a 1% rate but adds $500 monthly minimums, per-invoice fees, and wire charges might end up being pricier than one offering a flat 2.5% fee without any extras.
+It’s crucial to consider the total cost, not just the attractive rate they advertise.

 How do I know if factoring is right for my business?

-Factoring makes sense if you invoice other businesses (B2B), your customers pay on net-30 or longer terms, and you need cash faster than your customers pay.
-It does not make sense for B2C businesses, cash-sale businesses, or businesses with very short payment cycles (under 10 days).
-For a full explanation of how factoring works, read our complete guide to invoice factoring.
+Factoring is a smart choice if you bill other businesses (B2B), your clients take 30 days or more to pay, and you need cash quicker than they pay.
+It’s not suitable for B2C businesses, those dealing in cash sales, or operations with very short payment cycles (less than 10 days).
+Want to understand how factoring works?
+Check out our complete guide to invoice factoring.